mohamed93karam/iPixel-CLI/README.md

 # iPixel CLI

-Various reverse engineering tools and rewrite of the "iPixel Color" application in CLI Python for LED Matrix displays manufactured by Taizhou Yumo Lighting Co., Ltd.
+Python rewrite of the "iPixel Color" application in CLI Python for LED Matrix displays manufactured by Taizhou Yumo Lighting Co., Ltd.
 Tested only on a 96x16 display, but should work on other sizes (if not please open an issue).

 ⚠️ Still experimental, some commands might change in the future. ⚠️